rsling/seacow/README.md

 ### Processor

 The 'abstract' class from which processors should be derived.
-You must override all methods.

-#### Methods
+#### Methods (You must override all of these.)

 * `__init__(self)` Standard init.
 * `prepare(self, query)` Code executed before the query results are processed.